embassy-rs/atomic-polyfill/README.md

 For targets not listed above, `atomic-polyfill` assumes nothing and reexports `core::sync::atomic::*`.
 No polyfilling is done.
 PRs for polyfilling more targets are welcome :)

+## Minimum Supported Rust Version (MSRV)

+MSRV is currently **Rust 1.54**.
+MSRV may be upgraded at any new patch release as long as latest stable Rust is supported.

 ## License

 This work is licensed under either of